dougeby/IntuneDocs/intune/security-baselines.md

    ![select a version](./media/security-baselines/select-instance.png)

 4. Select **Review update** to download a CSV file that displays the difference between the profiles current instance version and the new version you’ve selected.
-Review this file so that you understand which settings are added, removed, and what the default values for these setting are in the updated profile.
+Review this file so that you understand which settings are added, removed, and what the default values for these settings are in the updated profile.

    When ready, continue to the next step.

-5. Choose one of the two options under **Select a method to update the profile**, and then select **Submit**.
+5. Choose one of the two options for **Select a method to update the profile**:
+   - **Accept baseline changes but keep my existing setting customizations** - This option keeps the customizations you made to the baseline profile and applies them to the new version you've selected to use.
+   - **Accept baseline changes and discard existing setting customizations** - This option overwrites your original profile completely.
+The updated profile will use the default values for all settings.

+6. Select **Submit**.
 The profile updates to the selected baseline version and after the conversion is complete, the baseline immediately redeploys to assigned groups.

 ## Remove a security baseline assignment
 When a security baseline setting no longer applies to a device, or settings in a baseline are set to *Not configured*, those settings on a device don’t revert to a pre-managed configuration.
 Instead, the previously managed settings on the device keep their last configurations as received from the baseline until some other process updates those settings on the device.